kbr/fritzconnection/CONTRIBUTING.md

 ## Issues

 In case you think that something is not working as expected or you have a new idea, feel free to create an issue.
 Especially if you want to provide a pull-request, it is a good idea to create an issue first.
 Please also keep in mind that issues are not for support.
-For support try 'discussions' or a public python-forum.
+For support try 'discussions' (but please keep in mind that this is not a commercial product, so you may get support or not).

 ## Pull requests